• News

 The birthstone for July is the ruby, a beautiful and fiery red gemstone that has been treasured for centuries.
 The ruby is a variety of the mineral corundum, which is also the mineral that produces sapphires.

 The name "ruby" comes from the Latin word "ruber," which means red.
-Rubies have been prized for their deep red color and remarkable hardness, making them a popular choice for jewelry throughout history.
+Rubies have been prized for their deep red color and remarkable hardness, making them a popular choice for jewelrythroughout history.

 Significance Of Ruby Gemstone